All Photos by Garrick Ramirez

 BYRNE & LEONARD BARTLE TRAILS

-* UPDATE: Byrne Milliron is closing January 2, 2020 and a re-open date is currently unknown.
+* UPDATE: Byrne Milliron is temporarily closed and a re-open date is currently unknown.
 VSCC will update when more information is released.

 Parents will appreciate: the stunning views of the Monterey Bay and Pajaro Valley from AJ’s Point of View, a scenic overlook reached via a moderate 1.5 mile trek along the Byrne Trail.